potential-nl-blsp/eudi-poc-nl/README.md

     ```
     .trustedReaderCertificates(R.raw.my_root_certificate, R.raw.eudi_pid_issuer_ut)
     ```
 4. Build the wallet app, using `gradlew app:packageDevRelease`.
+(Change steps 3 and 4 accordingly if you are doing the demo build.)